-William Pruellage became a member of our board of directors on January 20, 2021.
-Mr. Pruellage joined Pamplona in 2014 and has served as Managing Partner since 2018.
+William M. Pruellage became a member of our board of directors on January 20, 2021.
+Mr. Pruellage joined Pamplona in 2014 and has served as managing partner since 2018.
 Prior to Pamplona, Mr. Pruellage was the co-president of Castle Harlan, Inc., where he was employed since 1997.
 Prior to that, Mr. Pruellage was a mergers and acquisitions banker at Merrill Lynch.
 Mr. Pruellage holds a Bachelor of Science, summa cum laude, in Finance and International Business from Georgetown University.
 During his time at Pamplona, Mr. Pruellage served on the board of directors of several companies, including Bakemark, a manufacturer of baking ingredients, Veritext, a court reporting agency, nThrive, a payment solutions provider for the healthcare industry, and Lumos Networks (NASDAQ: LMOS), a broadband internet provider.
 Prior to Pamplona, Mr. Pruellage served on the board of directors of numerous companies, including Exterran (NYSE: EXTN), an oil and gas company, Ames True Temper, a manufacturer of garden products, GoldStar Foods, a food distributor, Pretium Packaging, a plastics manufacturer, Securus, a prison communications firm, RathGibson, a manufacturer of tubing and pipe, Baker & Taylor, a book distributor, Verdugt Specialty Chemicals, a chemicals company, Anchor Drilling Fluids, a drilling fluids company, and Universal Compression (NYSE: UCO), a provider of natural gas compression equipment and services.
 We believe Mr. Pruellage is qualified to serve as a member of our board of directors because of his extensive investment management experience and because of his experience serving on the boards of multiple companies.

-Andrew Singer became a member of our board of directors on December 6, 2018.
+Andrew D. Singer became a member of Latham Pool Products' board of directors on December 6, 2018 and a member of our board of directors on December 9, 2020.
 Mr. Singer is a principal at Pamplona, having joined the firm in 2013.
 Prior to this role, Mr. Singer worked in the mergers and acquisitions practice at Merrill Lynch with a focus on branded consumer products.
-Mr. Singer also currently serves as a board observer of Parexel International, a clinical research organization and biopharmaceutical services company, and ICON Health.
+During his time at Pamplona, he served on the board of several companies, including iFit (f.k.a.
+ICON), a leading digital fitness platform, Calyx, a techenabled clinical development business, Parexel, a global clinical research organization ("CRO") and Spreemo, a radiology intelligence platform.
 Mr. Singer holds a Bachelor of Science degree in business and enterprise management from the Calloway School of Business and Accountancy at Wake Forest University.
 We believe Mr. Singer is qualified to serve as a member of our board of directors because of his extensive financial services experience and consumer products knowledge.